Treatment of Back Pain in a Dancer

-We have a specific program based on isolating micro movements at each level in the lumbar spine to facilitate local stabilizers, that is a little difficult to describe in an email.
+We have a specific program based on isolating micro-movements at each level in the lumbar spine to facilitate local stabilizers, which is a little difficult to describe in an email.
 A basic version of this is in our A New Approach to Core Stability.

-I would start with an assessment of the muscle bulk via palpation through the lumbar musculature, with visual ultrasound review if possible.
+I would start with an assessment of the muscle bulk via palpation through the lumbar musculature, with a visual ultrasound review if possible.
 Initial rehab should be focused on conscious activation of multifidus in neutral, and then the introduction of Rotatores and Intertransversarii as rehab progresses.